SMS Seydlitz: Armament

 For defense against torpedo boats, the ship was also armed with twelve 8.8 cm SK L/45 quick-firing guns, which were mounted in casemates as well.
+Four were located in the forecastle; two were in the forward superstructure; another pair were placed in the aft superstructure; and the remaining four were located in the aft upper deck, near the rear superfiring turret.
 These guns fired 7.04 kg at a muzzle velocity of 590 mps (1,936 fps).
 Their rate of fire was approximately 15 shells per minute; the guns could engage targets out to 6890 m.
 The gun mounts were manually operated.
 Two of these guns were removed in 1916 and replaced with high-angle 8.8 cm Flak L/45 anti-aircraft guns.
+The rest of the 8.8 cm guns were slowly removed over the course of the next two years, and their casemates were welded closed.

 As was customary for all German capital ships of the time, Seydlitz was equipped with four submerged torpedo tubes.
 The ship mounted one tube in the bow, one in the stern, and one was on each side of the vessel.
 The weapons were 50 cm in diameter, and a total of eleven torpedoes were stored.
 She was initially equipped with the G6 version, which carried a 140 kg warhead and could be set at two speeds for different ranges.
 At 27 kn, the torpedoes could reach 5000 m and at 35 kn, the range fell to 2200 m.
 These were replaced beginning in 1913 by the G7 type, which carried a 200 kg warhead.
 Their range increased significantly, to 17200 m at 27 knots and 7400 m at 37 kn.